httpwg/http2-spec/draft.md

 Clients that persist state for origins can be tracked over time based on their use of this information.
 Persisted information can be cleared to reduce the ability of servers to track clients.
-A browser client MUST clear persisted all alternative service information when clearing other origin-based state (i.e., cookies).
+Clients MUST clear persisted alternative service information when clearing other origin-based state (i.e., cookies).